RosterElf Logo

 Consequence: Employees unsure when to clock out for breaks, leading to payroll disputes and Fair Work issues

-Solution: Create clear policies and communicate them through your time tracking system
+Solution: Create clear policies and communicate them through your workplace policy documentation

 Manual data entry from paper timesheets